kyma-project/cloud-manager/docs/user/tutorials/01-30-azure-vpc-peering.md

 # Use VPC peering in Azure

-This tutorial explains how to create VPC peering in Azure.
+This tutorial explains how to create VPC peering connection between a remote VPC network and Kyma in Azure.
+Tutorial assumes that Cloud Manager module is enabled in your Kyma.
+Steps from this tutorial create new resource group, VPC network and VM, and assigns required roles to provided Kyma principal name in your Azure subscription.
+If you wish to use existing resources instead of creating new ones, adjust variable names accordingly and skip the steps that create those resources.

 ## Steps <!-- {docsify-ignore} -->